 Components of executive functions

-Self-control, working memory and cognitive flexibility.
+Self-control, working memory and cognitive flexibility

-Reasoning, problem solving and planning.
+Reasoning, problem solving and planning

-Also, Bagetta and Alexander (2016) propose three basic components for success in the student’s academic performance and personal well-being.
+Also, Bagetta and Alexander (2016) propose three basic components for success in a student’s academic performance and personal well-being.
 These components are directly related to each other and allow the development of other complex functions such as reasoning, problem solving or planning.

 Development of executive functions

-Neuropsychological bases of the executive functions
+Neuropsychological bases of executive functions

 Motor cortex